-If you are eligible for an Oxford Bursary or Crankstart Scholarship and are starting your course in 2023, you will be notified of your entitlement from mid to late September 2023.
-You must have your financial assessment completed by May 2024 to be considered.
+If you are eligible for an Oxford Bursary or Crankstart Scholarship and are starting your course in 2024, you will be notified of your entitlement from mid to late September 2024.
+You must have your financial assessment completed by May 2025 to be considered.

-(v) Scholarships
+b) Scholarships